ahmedivy/jefox/README.md

 ## Features

-- User Referral System: Users can refer new members and build their referral tree.
+- Users can refer new members and build their referral tree.
-- Commission Earnings: Earn commissions based on the growth of your referral tree.
+- Earn commissions based on the growth of your referral tree.
+- Activate the plan that suites you.
+- Deposit and withdraw through local Payment Gateways (EasyPaisa and JazzCash)

 ## Tech Stack

 - MongoDB Atlas
 - Next.js (App Router)